quick-perf/maven-test-bench/README.md

 # General setup

 This project contains two types of test:
-- `MvnValidateAllocationByMaven3VersionTest` can be used to evaluate the heap allocation level for a range of Maven versions,
+- `org.quickperf.maven.bench.MvnValidateAllocationByMaven3VersionTest` can be used to evaluate the heap allocation level for a range of Maven versions,
-- for a given Maven version, `MvnValidateProfilingTest` can be used to investigate the origin of allocation.
+- for a given Maven version, `org.quickperf.maven.bench.MvnValidateProfilingTest` can be used to investigate the origin of allocation.

 This general setup part describes configurations common to both tests.

 You have to define values to the `project-under-test.path` and `maven.binaries.path` properties contained in the `maven-bench.properties` file.
-The other properties are only used by `MvnValidateAllocationByMaven3VersionTest`.
+The other properties are only used by `org.quickperf.maven.bench.MvnValidateAllocationByMaven3VersionTest`.

 The `project-under-test.path` represents the path of the project on which `mvn validate` will be applied.
 Our next measures are based on the Apache Camel project, but you can choose your own target.
 For reproducibility of our measure, a precisely defined version of this project was chosen: